oytuntez/athletic/readme.md

 # Athletic
 Athletic is a benchmarking framework.
 It allows developers to benchmark their code without littering microtime() calls everywhere.

+**This repository was forked from `polyfractal/athletic`, however branched a different path from the source codebase.
+The main difference is that this codebase will accept dynamic benchmarking classes which allows you to benchmark anything you want, not just the time spent.**

 Athletic was inspired by the annotation format that PHPUnit uses.
 Benchmark tests extend the `AthleticEvent` class and are annotated with specific docblock parameters.
 The benchmark suite is then run with the Athletic command-line tool.

 | Branch | Unit Tests | Coverage |